 Deter Nuisance Behaviors

-If you do not spay your female cat she will go into heat frequently throughout the year, attracting male cats to your home and garden from across the neighbourhood.
+If you do not spay your female cat she will go into heat frequently throughout the year, attracting male cats to your home and garden from across the neighborhood.
 Unneutered male cats can be problematic since these males have a tendency to caterwaul, spray, and fight.
 To keep uninvited male cats away from your home, be sure to spay your female cat.